Comparatives and Superlatives

 Only Further / furthest are used to mean 'additional' or 'more advanced'.

-Puerto Montt is further / farther than Valdivia is from here (in Santiago ).
+Puerto Montt is further / farther than Valdivia Santiago

 If you require further information, please contact reception.